Collection of genes: A sc-linker case study

 What is currently understood; when gene expression was simulated via a stochastic process from GRNs, the amount of information from direct causal studies seemed to provide a higher resolution view of the underlying network structure than co-expression[6].
 Additionally, another report show scRNA-seq atlas scale learning is sufficient to effectively extrapolate on genetic perturbation effects; especially using scGPT and GEARS embeddings[7].
 These findings therefore suggest the feasibility of pushing the limit approach of analytical methods to infer GRN from scRNA-seq co-expression information.

-Naturally, this raises the question of when we perform GRN inference based on scRNA-seq co-expression, whether perturb-seq can effectively aid inference(very limited at this point, since genome-wide CRISPR KO single cell screens are known for one cell type) compared to another type of priors(e.g. ATAC-seq or knowledge based databases) and whether it can be used as a universal prior despite limitations in cell type differences.
+Naturally, this raises the question of when we perform GRN inference based on scRNA-seq co-expression, whether perturb-seq can effectively aid inference(very limited at this point, since genome-wide CRISPRi single cell screens are known for one cell type) compared to another type of priors(e.g. ATAC-seq or knowledge based databases) and whether it can be used as a universal prior despite limitations in cell type differences.

 To answer this question, we can consider a naive benchmark experiment; regarding diverse types of external information under unified objective function, and systematically assess the information gain obtained from diverse types of prior knowledge.